Palace of Versailles

 The Palace of Versailles is easily accessible from Paris, just a few kilometers away.
 The train and bus are the most convenient means to reach the attraction.

-To save time and have more hours to explore the Palace of Versailles, we recommend purchasing tickets online with the option to choose your preferred day and time.
+To save time and make the most of your visit to the Palace of Versailles, we recommend purchasing tickets online, which allows you to select your preferred date and time.